GodlyMan-bit/Worldbuilding-Blog/_posts/2025-10-11-on-the-nature-of-the-chronicle.md

 Those who attempt to order the Chronicles often fail, for they resist order.
 They do not begin; they emerge.
 They do not end; but fade.

 Whether these writings came from mortal hand or from something beyond is uncertain.
-What is certain is this: through them, one may glimpse the former glory of Aurelia.
+What is certain is this: through them, one may glimpse at the former glory of Aurelia.

 The Chronicles are the story of common people — and though common, much is revealed:

 > The Cartographer measured the lands and called them whole.
 > The Wanderer named the plains his home, ever seeking adventure.
-> The Noble wrote of former glory, of empires lost, of unspeakable war. – Poem dating to the 5nd century, author Unknown
+> The Noble wrote of former glory, of empires lost, of unspeakable war. – Poem dating to the 5th century, author Unknown

 These days, Aurelia endures — but dimly.
 The golden age is long lost.
 What remains is fragmented, fractured; cold, sinful men, corrupters of pure light, now walk its halls.